 From your iPhone to your laptop, the same technology that helps you be more productive can also lure you away from your work.
 Whether you work from home or at the office, social media, blogs, and other online distractions can eat away at your workday.

-As the line between work time and personal time becomes less defined, it is more important now than ever before to learn how to manage time you spend on and off the clock.
+As the line between work time and personal time becomes less defined, it is more important now than ever before to learn how to manage the time you spend on and off the clock.

 Here are 10 time management hacks to help you make the most of every hour of your day.